smartprocure/contexture/packages/client/README.md

 ##### Loading Indicators
 A change to the source node in a subquery will immediately mark the target node as marked for update, but will not execute it's search until after the source node has results and the debounce time passes.

+Since target nodes are immediately marked for update when source nodes are, this eliminates the "double loading spinner" issue we've seen in other implementations.

 Dispatches that result in subquery source nodes being updated will await the updates of the target nodes in their `afterSearch` methods - which means you can get a promise for when the whole thing finishes updating.